MonirehRazavi/Workshop-in-DigitalCulture/Group-3/README.md

 ## Data Collection Methods

-The data was gathered through ethnographic accounts, which are considered to be cultural descriptions recorded by anthropologists through observation and interviews.
+The data was collected through ethnographic accounts, which are considered to be cultural descriptions recorded by anthropologists through observation and interviews.

 Possible methods include: